German government under fire over Russia and Ukraine | DW | 02.02.2022

 Where exactly does Germany stand on Russia?
 The new government is facing a barrage of international criticism with regard to its actions in the Ukraine standoff.

 In dealing with its first major foreign policy crisis, the new German coalition government finds itself also facing an image crisis.
-The head of the Warsaw office of the think tank European Council on Foreign Relations, for example, Piotr Buras, told the national daily taz he was "baffled" at the chaotic communication in Berlin: "The German government has not been speaking with one voice.
+The head of the Warsaw office of the think tank European Council on Foreign Relations, Piotr Buras, for example told the national daily taz he was "baffled" at the chaotic communication in Berlin: "The German government has not been speaking with one voice.
 We have heard many opinions, but see no clear strategy."

-International newspapers from the New York Times to the Deccan Herald in Bangalore, India, have run headlines asking: "Where does Germany stand in the Ukraine conflict?"
+International newspapers, from the The New York Times to the Deccan Herald in Bangalore, India, have run headlines asking: Where does Germany stand on the Ukraine conflict?

-Spain has dispatched a frigate to the Black Sea, Denmark is deploying fighter jets to Lithuania and a frigate to the eastern Baltic Sea, the US is putting its troops on standby — all this is contrasted with Germany's refusal to supply weapons to Ukraine.
+Spain has dispatched a frigate to the Black Sea, Denmark is deploying fighter jets to Lithuania and a frigate to the eastern Baltic Sea, the US is putting its troops on standby — all this stands in contrast to Germany's refusal to supply weapons to Ukraine.

-Germany has so far refused to allow Estonia to send nine howitzers which originate from the East Germany to Ukraine.
+Germany has so far refused to allow Estonia to send nine howitzers from Germany to Ukraine.
 Berlin justifies this with its policy restrictions for arms exports to crisis regions.

-Alexander Graf Lambsdorff, deputy chairman of the neoliberal Free Democrat (FDP) parliamentary group in the German Bundestag, believes such exports would not make a difference: "We have a situation in which the Ukrainian armed forces are militarily inferior to the Russian armed forces by a factor that could never be made up by arms deliveries," he told DW:
+Alexander Graf Lambsdorff, deputy chairperson of the neoliberal Free Democrat parliamentary group in the German Bundestag, believes such exports would not make a difference: "We have a situation in which the Ukrainian armed forces are militarily inferior to the Russian armed forces by a factor that could never be made up by arms deliveries," he told DW.

+Critics point to Germany's economic interests and dependence on Russian energy supplies.
+Russia accounts for more than 40% of the crude oil and 56% of the natural gas imported by Germany.

-The center-left Social Democrats (SPD) who lead the new coalition government in Berlin tend to stress the need for negotiation and de-escalation in relations with Russia.
-Its coalition partners, the Greens and the FDP, both favor a tougher stand.
+The center-left Social Democrats who lead the new coalition government in Berlin tend to stress the need for negotiation and deescalation in relations with Russia.
+Its coalition partners, the Greens and the Free Democrates, both favor a tougher stand.

 This article was originally written in German.